 According to the Morning Advertiser, one independent brewer has suggested that people take advantage of the long run of bank holidays surrounding both the national events, and hold their own celebrations.

-This may encourage people nationwide to hire event venues and invite friends and family for a good old knees-up, come April; especially if they take Chris Lewis’ advice.
+This may encourage people nationwide to hire a venues such as The Porter Tun, King George III, Sugar Rooms, Queen Charlotte room, Smeaton Vaults and James Watt room and invite friends and family for a good old knees-up, come April; especially if they take Chris Lewis’ advice.

 Lewis is a representative of the brewer, and claimed that St George’s Day was becoming more popular than ever: “Every year, St George’s Day has grown.”

 It could be even more celebratory this year, he added, as Brits can start “with a great English Friday and [run] until the May Day bank holiday.”

 He went on to add how the Royal Wedding could play its part: “As the wedding will be shown on terrestrial TV, everyone can watch the proceedings as they unfold, while they sample some of the best food and drink you can offer.”